 You’ll be amazed at how much the chicken absorbs the flavors in the marinade- it has a nice kick from the cayenne and a light smokiness from the paprika.
 And not only that, but the buttermilk tenderizes the meat, so even lean boneless skinless breasts are incredibly juicy and moist when they come off the grill.

-I recommend marinating the chicken for 8 hours, which I know is a long time, but I tested this recipe marinating the chicken for only 3 hours and the difference was significant.
-It only takes about ten minutes to make the marinade and pop the chicken in, so do it in the morning and let everything chill until it’s time to grill.
-(See what I did there?)
+I recommend marinating the chicken for 8 hours, or overnight.
+I know that’s a long time, but it really does make a big difference.
+It only takes about ten minutes to make the marinade and pop the chicken in, so I do it in the morning or the night before and let everything chill until it’s time to grill.

 Buttermilk Grilled Chicken

 - ½ teaspoon ground sweet or smoked paprika

 - ¼ teaspoon ground cayenne pepper

 - Kosher salt and freshly ground black pepper